-It is strongly recommended that Bay Area UASI jurisdictions conduct their own internal vetting process to identify which proposals should be submitted for UASI funding.
-With a two-year funding cycle, it is important that hubs meet to make some pre-determinations about the type of projects they want to submit.
+It is strongly recommended that Bay Area UASI jurisdictions and/or Hub Voting members conduct their own internal vetting process to identify which proposals should be submitted for UASI funding.
+With a two-year funding cycle, it is important that hubs meet to make some predeterminations about the type of projects they want to submit.
+For example, some hubs divide allocations by an agreed upon percentage (e.g., a 60/40 split across two counties) and some hubs meet to discuss and determine a spending plan based on specific project allocations.